Is Yoga okay for Christians?

 The purpose of an Asana (position) is to open up emotionally and spiritually as the body relaxes into the posture.
 The exercises are like a giant funnel guiding the follower toward a spiritually flawed reality.
 In order for a Christian to maintain his or her identity, he/she would have to stiffen up and try to ignore or resist that pull, and that defeats the purpose of the "relaxation and strengthening" exercises.
 Every Asana (position) in Yoga has a name associated with its underlying philosophy, or deity.
 This is a subtle and seductive link into the spiritual side of Yoga, even for those just wanting to do the exercise.
 During the Pranayama (breathing) and meditation at the end of the class the student is drawn further into the spiritual side of Yoga.

-What should we do if we want the benefits of Yoga, but not that dark spiritual place
+What should we do if we want the benefits of Yoga, in a Christian way

 The devil cannot do anything new, he just perverts that which God created.
-Jesus created a way for you to become incredibly healthy and happy.
-Here's how to get the benefits without the dark side.
+Jesus created a way for you to become incredibly healthy and joyful.
+Here's how to get the benefits without the risky spiritual journey of Yoga.

 - Find a quiet place where you will not be disturbed for an hour or two.